 Whether you’re an amateur or intermediate singer, lessons can improve your pitch and breathing, help you sing better, and maybe help you land part-time singing gigs or acting roles.
 Schedule private singing lessons at your own pace — costs range from about $25 to $60 per hour for lessons.

 If you have a construction background, learning specific carpentry skills can help you get into home remodeling or handyman work.
 Learn about bathroom and kitchen remodeling, flooring and other in-demand carpentry skills.
-Online career training provider Ed2Go partners with community colleges around the country and offers six-month carpentry courses starting at around $1,595.
+Penn Foster offers an online carpentry training program that costs $649 and can be completed in five months.

 Translators work in private and public schools, courthouses, hospitals and conference centers.
 Becoming a translator might be a great opportunity if you already speak and write in another language.
 The length of language translation programs varies but typically ranges from two to four months and costs between $200 and $1,500.